cagilalsac/RMSCTIS/ReadMe.txt

 downloaded from NuGet.
 For example, if you are using .NET 7, you should look for packages compatible with .NET 7 and install their latest versions.
 The version number typically corresponds to the major version of .NET, so in this case, you should search for packages starting with version 7.x.x.
+If you are using Visual Studio instead of Visual Studio Code, right mouse click on the project in the Solution Explorer and click Manage NuGet Packages.
+Packages can be installed after being searched in the Browse tab.

 3) In the DataAccess layer, a context class derived from the DbContext class is created including the DbSets of type entites of our project.
 Then a parameterized constructor is created